hedi0/Smart_Door_Lock/README.md

     ```
     *Note: Adjust `main.cpp` and other source files as per the actual project structure within the `codes` directory.*

-4.  **Environment Configuration (Optional)**:
+4.  **Environment   configured.
-    If your projecment variables or hardware drivers, ensure they are properly configured.
 For example, if inter